-CLABSI is a serious health risk for childhood cancer patients.
+CLABSI is a serious health risk.
 If a patient has any sign of infection, it is important to contact a doctor right away or go to the emergency room for care.
 Families should ask their care team for specific instructions on what to do.

 A central venous catheter or “central line” is an intravenous catheter placed into a large vein that leads to the heart.
-During pediatric cancer care, a central line can be used to give medicines, fluids, blood products, and nutrition.
+A central line can be used to give medicines, fluids, blood products, and nutrition.

 Good line care is the most important way patients and caregivers can reduce the risk of CLABSI.
 However, it is also important to know factors that may put a patient at greater risk for infection.
 Children being treated for cancer already have a higher risk for infection, including central line infection.
 Other factors that increase risk for CLABSI in children with cancer include: